 As the holiday season is upon us, one of the most critical and reliable Alcoholic Anonymous (AA) promises to remember is “you are never alone,” not even on Christmas.
 For those who are available, the Christmas day meeting can be very beneficial during a time when all sorts of temptations are thrown our way.
-And while this year may be different due to COVID-19, there are still online AA meetings one can attend on Christmas.
+And while COVID-19 may yet again alter plans for in-person meetings, there are still online AA meetings one can attend on Christmas.

 Why Does the Christmas Meeting Matter?

 In the continual path of recovery, Christmas day really is no different than any other day.
 It is another day to stay sober just like any other day and the same kind of support is needed.
 However, because of the faster pace that often comes with the holiday season, Christmas can be a time to put in extra care and attention to your sobriety.

 For some people, Christmas may be when they need support the most.
 This may be especially true for people who are spending their holiday away from family, those considering using the holidays as a reason to get sober, and those trying to reunite with former recovery peers.

 An Unlikely After-Party